PhoenixMachina/launcher-linux/README.md

 dbname="phoenixmachina"
 dbhost="localhost"
 ```
-Add your database configuration.
+Then, add your database configuration.
 The code above is an example.

 ## Features
 ### Commands